kasimtasdemir/2020-COMP303-OS-Assignment-2-Gemstone-Mining/questions.md

 ## 2.2) Shared memory
 Communication from child to parent will be done via a shared memory.

+# Part 3
+There will be only one child.
+The communication between parent and child will be full-duplex (double way).
+- If the bucket value exceeds 200, The parent will send a message to child asking her/him to exit.

 # Help
 In linux command line, we can checkout the content of a bucket: